dy/piezo/docs/r&d.md

   * ?
 Can be both I suppose, but needs researching wasm format - mb we can utilize fn tables in better way

+## [x] Compile targets: → WAT

+  * WASM
+  * WAT
+    + replaceable with wabt, wat-compiler
+    + generates wat file as alternative to wasm
+    + easier debugging
+    + natural and easier code than array structs
+  * JS
+    + can be useful in debugging
+    + can useful in direct (simple) JS processing
+    + can be useful for benchmarking
+  * Native bytecode
+  * others?

 ## [x] Scope or not to scope? → make () a block if new variables are defined there

   + maybe we need `{}` as indicator of scope: outside of it variables are not visible.